holgerm/Old_GeoQuest-Client-Android/QV_GQ_Specification/docs/Home.md

 ## Missions ##

 Missions are coherent interactions that the user performs with the device, often on screen, sometimes involving other device features such as the camera.
-The whole quest can be perceived as a flow of activities.
+The whole quest can be perceived as a flow of missions.

-Examples for activities are:
+Examples for missions are:

 - Display a start screen together with optional sound
 - Play a video and offer controls